Ric Grenell to Newsmax TV: Dems 'Hoodwinked' by China

 “Because no one can read what’s been happening and not be concerned,” Grenell said.

-Grenell noted a reliance on the China supply chain for personal protective equipment during the global coronavirus pandemic has helped China leverage governors and state and local officials desperate for PPE.
+Grenell noted a reliance on the Chinese supply chain for personal protective equipment during the global coronavirus pandemic has helped China leverage governors and state and local officials desperate for PPE.

 “This has really put the United States at the mercy of the Chinese,” Grenell said.